romilly/quick2wire-gpio-admin/README.md

 Then log out and back in again.

+You can now export GPIO pins and use them without having to log in as root or use the sudo command.

+    % gpio-admin export 22
+    % cat /sys/devices/virtual/gpio/gpio22/value
+    0
+    % echo out > /sys/devices/virtual/gpio/gpio22/direction
+    % echo 1 > /sys/devices/virtual/gpio/gpio22/value

+When finished with a pin, unexport it again:

+    % gpio-admin unexport 22

 Usage instructions are installed as a man page, and so can be read with the command:

     man gpio-admin